 What contact will I have with the parent?

-Host Families serve like extended family to the child and parent-- not as substitute caregivers.
-The parent maintains full custody and is honored as the primary caregiver for their child.
-While hosting, Host Families get to text pictures to the parent, help the child FaceTime with their parent daily, arrange weekly visits, and overall build a relationship with the parent too!
+Host Families serve like extended family to the child and parent.
+The parent maintains full custody and is honored as the parent.
+While hosting, Host Families text pictures to the parent, arrange daily phone calls and weekly visits with the parent and child, and overall build a relationship with the parent too!

 How will hosting affect my kids?

-We won't sugarcoat it: This is a challenging ministry that will require your whole family to make sacrifices.
+We won't sugarcoat it: This is a challenging ministry that asks your whole family to give of themselves.
 What does that mean for your kids?
-It means that they will get to experience what it means to love like Jesus and to live out their faith in deed and word.
-They will get to be on-mission as a family in their own home.
-They will learn to share and care for others.
-They will also get a glimpse of poverty and brokenness in this world and will grow in their compassion for others.
+They will experience what it means to love like Jesus and to live out their faith.
+They will get to be on-mission in their own home.
+They will learn to care for others.
+They will also get a glimpse of poverty and injustice in this world and will grow in their compassion for others.
 Here's an article we really like that applies to this question.

 What happens after a hosting ends?

 Our hope is that you will continue a relationship with the child and their parent!
-Many Host Families become like extended family or godparents and continue a friendship that may include getting together for holidays, attending church together, babysitting for a weekend to give mom a break, and just "doing life" together!
+Many Host Families become like extended family or godparents and continue a friendship for years to come!

 If you have additional questions about being a Host Family, please reach out to Mary Kay, our Volunteer Coordinator: marykay@alongsidefamilies.org